stevenwdv/fathom-shadow/docs/intro.rst

 * Types provide an easy way to categorize DOM nodes.
 They are also Fathom's black-box units of abstraction, as functions are in other programming languages.
 * The type system also makes explicit the division between a ruleset's public and private APIs: the types are public, and the imperative activity that goes on inside callback functions is private.
 This provides the freedom to extend existing rulesets without editing them directly, so multiple third-party refinements can be mixed together.
 * Persistent state is cordoned off in typed :term:`notes<note>` on fnodes.
 Thus, when a rule declares that it takes such-and-such a type as input, it can rightly assume (if rules are written consistently) there will be a note of that type on the fnodes that are passed in.
+* A :doc:`neural-network-powered trainer<training>` quickly adjusts the weights of your rules to maximize accuracy.

 Bonus Features
 --------------